dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 void takesCppFunction(extern(C++) ref int function() fp) { }
 ```
 As `extern` is not a parameter storage class, no parentheses are needed.
+The `extern` token can only be part of a
 Also, if the linkage is followed up by a `ref`,
 it is clear that this `ref` is part of the function pointer type syntax.